Menu

 One of many (shallow) creek crossings along the Old Robin Hood Road

-Whilst the Gulf Savannah is a long way from southeast Queensland (or anywhere else in Australia), it’s not that far from Cairns (about 250km).
-We met a fair few families on school holiday trips from around there.
+Whilst the Gulf Savannah is a long way from southeast Queensland, it’s actually a fairly short drive from Cairns (about 250km).
+We met quite a few families who had just popped out from the coast on a school holiday trip.

 Along the Savannah Way